The classic margarita has a nobility that's expressed by its simplicity—tequila, orange liqueur for sweetness, and tart lime juice.

 - Pineapple Margarita – Swap out the orange liqueur for pineapple juice.

-- 1 1/2 ounce (3 Tbsp) blanco tequila (also called plato or silver tequila)
+1 1/2 ounces blanco tequila (also called plato or silver tequila)

-- 1 ounce (2 Tbsp) orange liqueur, such as Triple Sec, Cointreau, or Grand-Marnier
+1 ounce orange liqueur, such as triple sec, Cointreau, or Grand Marnier

 Fill the glass with some fresh ice and set aside.
 (Skip the ice if you like your margarita straight up.)

-2 Make the cocktail: Place the tequila, orange liqueur, and lime juice in a cocktail shaker filled with ice.
+Place the tequila, orange liqueur, and lime juice in a cocktail shaker filled with ice.
 Shake for 10 seconds, and then strain into a prepared cocktail glass.
-Garnish with a lemon wedge if desired.
+Garnish with a lime wedge if desired.